MMI Roleplay Stations: Top Tips For Medicine Interview Questions

 Apology - “I’m sorry.”

-Situation - “Last night, I found out that the bicycle you lent me was stolen from the hospital.”
+Situation - “Last night, I heard that the bicycle you lent me was stolen from the hospital.”

 Understanding - “I know this must be frustrating for you”